 - Course Credits: 45 credits are required (including 15 doctoral dissertation research credits/GRAD 6950) or if you get a master’s degree in mathematics at UConn then 30 credits are required (including 15 doctoral dissertation research credits) beyond the master’s degree.

-- Pass four preliminary exams.
-These exams are officially referred to as “the written part of the qualifying exam”.
+- Pass three preliminary exams and two core courses (described below).
+The exams are officially referred to as “the written part of the qualifying exam”.

 - Write a dissertation under the direction of a member of the Graduate Faculty.
-The Gradaute School has required specifications for the dissertation.
+The Graduate School has required specifications for the dissertation here.

 - Thesis templates (for LaTex) are available on our Thesis Formatting page.